emmyclau/exercise/README.md

 2. Machine Learning:
 3. Natural Language Processing:

-##NOTE##
+**NOTE**
 1. This exercise is meant to understand the approach and the logic than the actual performance of your models.
 If you are not familiar with a topic, please note that in the response and feel free to skip it.
-2. Please use R or Python or mix of R & Python for this exercise.
+2. Please use R or Python or mix of both for this exercise.